-- If data on enforcement and compliance are scarce, finding appropriate measures for both is problematic. - The minimum wage can result in substantial unemployment and other economic costs that compliance and enforcement may reinforce. - While careful planning of enforcement strategies is necessary, lack of skills and resources often determines enforcement practice. - Policymakers need to consider the country's policy goals before increasing the number of inspectors; raising their number will not necessarily raise compliance rates. - Enforcement in a severely resource-constrained environment is difficult when minimum wage regulations are complex.
+- If data on enforcement and compliance are scarce, finding appropriate measures for both is problematic. - Very high minimum wages and overly strict non-wage laws can lead to unemployment and other economic costs that compliance and enforcement reinforce. - A lack of skills and resources often limits enforcement practices. - Raising the number of inspectors will not necessarily raise compliance rates. - Enforcement in a severely resource-constrained environment is difficult when minimum wage and other labor regulations are complex.